Yigenana/presentations/QCON18.md

 }
 ```

-^ In Go, functions allow multiple return values, so if your function or method can fail, it will likely return an error value.
-The language encourages you to explicitly check for errors where they occur.
+^So what does this mean in practice?
+In Go, functions allow multiple return values, so if your function or method can fail, it will likely return an error value.
+The language encourages you to explicitly check for errors where they occur, so you code will frequently have this "if err != nil" check.
 ---

 # Fail Fast: Error Handling